ajani

 The Database

-The relationship stream handler is used to handle relationship deletions.
-Every time a relationship is deleted, the streaming subscriber (a Lambda function) is invoked and proceeds to delete all the information related to that relationship.
+The connection stream handler is used to handle user connection deletions.
+Every time a connection is deleted, the streaming subscriber (a Lambda function) is invoked and proceeds to delete all the information related to that specific connection.

-The moment deletion subscriber does something similar to the relationship stream handler.
+The moment deletion subscriber does something similar to the connection stream handler.
 It just deletes all information relating to a moment upon its deletion.

 The moment thumbnail transcoder listens for an insert event for a moment.
 Once an event comes in, it starts creating a thumbnail using FFMPEG and stores the resulting file in the same location and the moment in the S3 bucket.